VEuPathDB-ontology/OWLmaker/README.md

 ## Test files
 Under test directory
 #### Example:
-java -jar OWLconverter.jar -settingFilename test/setting.txt
+java -jar OWLmaker.jar -settingFilename test/setting.txt
 (path to "test" directory must be set in setting.txt)
 ## Preparation of Setting File
 The setting.txt file is tab-delimited and contains two columns, which specify the information needed to convert a tab-delimited or CSV file to OWL.
 The first column contains parameters (these should not be renamed) whose values can be added to the second column as follows: